 The remote Azuero peninsula, insulated from change and revered by Panamanians for its colonial cultural roots, traditional festivals and extravagant carnival celebrations, is now attracting the attention of a wider public, lured by unbelievable fishing, some of the best surfing beaches in the world, bird-watching, eco tourism, pristine beaches and the prospect of buying lots or land at still affordable prices.

-Surfers and backpackers, usually the vanguard of a new destination were the first to discover the area followed by fishermen and divers.
+Surfers and backpackers, usually the vanguard of a new destination, were the first to discover the area, followed by sport fishermen and divers.

-Getting there takes a two and a half hour journey from Panama City along the Pan American Highway to Divisa where you turn left.
-The trip to Pedasi at the tip of the peninsula takes another hour and a half of meandering through a number of attractive, small colonial towns.
-Aeroperlas flies to Pedasi, in 30 minutes
+Getting there is a two and a half hour journey from Panama City along the Pan American Highway to Divisa where you turn left.
+The trip to Pedasí at the tip of the peninsula takes another hour and a half of meandering through a number of attractive, small colonial towns.

 The Bellasario Porras Museum is a point of interest as is the Santa Librada colonial church.
 The popular beaches of Uverito, El Jobo and Las Comadres are close by.